tvaskisalo/Solita-dev-exercise-2023/README.md

 ## Features

 - Frontend
   * Frontend shows all trips, with pagination, and you can filter them based on all values.
-It will show all the trips' fields.
+It will show all the trips' fields
-  * Frontend shows all stations, with pagination, and you can filter them based on name.
+  * Frontend shows all stations, with pagination, and you can filter them based on name
-  * Clicking on a station will open a page with more info about the station and trips
+  * Clicking on a station will open a page with more info about the station with some statistics.
+  * UI for adding stations and trips
   * Easy navigation with a navigationbar
-  * Eslint is used for codingstyle and quality.
+  * Eslint is used for codingstyle and quality

 - Backend
   * Backend supports fetching all trips, or trips based on given values (e.g. all trips where duration is 60 seconds)
-  * Backend supports fetching all stations, or station based on station's id or name.
+  * Backend supports fetching all stations, or station based on station's id or name
-  * Fetching one station with station's id or name returns additional statistics on the station.
+  * Fetching one station with station's id or name returns additional statistics on the station
-  * Backend also supports adding new trips and stations.
+  * Backend also supports adding new trips and stations
-  * All requests are validated.
+  * All requests are validated (see [data\_validation.md](./documentation/data_validation.md)) for more info
+  * More information about the apis can be found [here](./documentation/api.md)
   * Backend supports automatic csv-file parsing and importing to mongoDB from a directory.
 All data from csv-files are also validated.
   * Eslint is used for codingstyle and quality.

 - Other:
-  * The project implements docker-compose for easy use and testing.
-This also removes the need for an .env file.
+  * The project implements docker-compose for easy use and testing
   * End to end testing is implemented for the project with cypress and docker-compose.
-Currently cypress is not in the docker-compose but docker-compose is used to start a testing environment for cypress.
+Docker-compose makes it easy to initialize the frontend and backend for cypress

 ### Tech stack
 - Frontend
   * React, due to being my most used frontend library
   * React-router, to create easy routing
-  * Axios
+  * Axios, for http requests
   * Material UI for basic UI creation
   * Material UIX for the data-grid
-  * Testing is implemented with cypress and jest.
+  * Testing is implemented with cypress and jest

 - Backend
   * NodeJS with expressJS as the framework
   * Mongoose for communication with mongoDB
-  * Testing is implemented with jest and supertest.
+  * Testing is implemented with jest and supertest

-Additionally Docker and Docker-compose are used
+Additionally Docker and Docker-compose are used.

-## Running
+## Running the project

 ### Docker-compose

-Project is meant to be run with docker-compose and it is recommended.
+Project is meant to be run with docker-compose and it is highly recommended.
 Running the project with Docker-compose is the easiest way, since no .env file needs to be configured.
-Make sure that ports 3000 and 3001 are available, if not configure docker-compose.prodution.yml and nginx.conf to other ports.
+Make sure that ports 3000, 3001 and 27017 are available, if not configure docker-compose.prodution.yml and nginx.conf to other ports.

 For running the project with Docker-compose, Docker and Docker-compose are needed.